 Cruise Ships vs. Expedition Vessels.
 A Note for True Adventurers

 When we hear the word cruise ship, paradise-like beaches, palm trees and turquoise waters come to mind.
 The adventurer in us wakes up!
 And cruises that travel through the Caribbean and other tropical weathers do visit such idyllic places.
 The idea of these all-inclusive floating cities, all of which take you to exotic locations at affordable rates, is often times highly appealing.
-How to say no to unlimited food, drinks and entertainment, all while navigating seas and oceans that you have never seen before?
-However, when it comes to the colourful ads that are found inside of magazines, there’s more than meets the eye to these floating cities.
+How to say no to unlimited food, drinks, and entertainment, all while navigating seas and oceans that you have never seen before?
+However, when it comes to the colorful ads that are found inside of magazines, there’s more than meets the eye to these floating cities.
 Oftentimes, it’s what’s behind the curtains (and in this case, below the water too) that we have to pay attention to.
 We fall in love with the ports and beaches we visit during a cruise, but we don’t often stop to think about the effect that our idyllic exploration has on the places it visits and the people it employs.

 Cruise Ships vs. Expedition Vessels

 An in-depth investigation recently published by the American-based Spanish news channel Univision titled “Vacations in No-Man’s Sea”, shows the lesser known side of these highly photogenic cruise ships.
-However, even though the downside to cruise-travelling is deeper than most people think, that doesn’t mean there aren’t other more sustainable, legal and friendlier ways of “cruising” available in the world.
+However, even though the downside to cruise-traveling is deeper than most people think, that doesn’t mean there aren’t other more sustainable, legal and friendlier ways of “cruising” available in the world.
 Before choosing your next vacation, read on to learn more about the important differences when comparing cruise ships vs. expedition vessels.
 Hop aboard your vessel of choice knowing that, in addition to getting a remarkable experience of the place you are visiting, you are also contributing to its environmental protection and its community.

 Big cruise ships find a certain advantage in being the bearers of several flags on their ships, often times finding protection and even exploiting loopholes in the laws of other countries.
-Significantly lower taxes are paid to countries where the ships are registered (usually developing countries), and environmental and labour laws are sometimes completely overseen.
+Significantly lower taxes are paid to countries where the ships are registered (usually developing countries), and environmental and labor laws are sometimes completely overseen.
 Cruise lines claim they fall under more rigorous control because they have to obey not one but several countries’ laws.
-In reality this just creates greater room for more breaches and neglect, which is why many grave and serious crimes go unpunished.
+In reality, this just creates greater room for more breaches and neglect, which is why many grave and serious crimes go unpunished.
 Both guests and workers find that their complaints and cases often go unheard and dismissed.

 Being the owners and operators of three expedition vessels in the Galapagos (Santa Cruz II, Isabela II and La Pinta), a hotel in the Galapagos (Finch Bay Galapagos Hotel) and two hotels in Quito (Casa Gangotena and Mashpi Lodge), Metropolitan Touring takes great pride in working with and for the community.
 Our job is to create unforgettable and unique experiences for those who visit us, but the only way of doing this is if our own teams are happy and well taken care of.
 In the case of the Galapagos, it’s important to note that all of our expedition teams, including crew members, naturalist guides and expedition leaders are Galapagos residents, which is a way in which we also contribute to the local community.
 We even have internships aboard our expedition vessels for future Galapagos guides!
 We abide by Ecuadorian laws, we pay our taxes, we pay our workers, we give back to our community and we take care of a place that, at the end of the day, is the country’s biggest source of pride and tourism.